solana-developers/create-solana-dapp/CONTRIBUTING.md

 npx nx run-many --targets publish --ver <you-version> --tag <your-tag>
 ```

-Once that's done, with the local registry still running, you can run the CLI by invoking the following command:
+Once that's done, with the local registry still running, you can run the `create-solana-dapp` CLI by invoking the
+following command:

 ```shell
 npx create-solana-dapp@latest
 ```

-For example, this one-liner will create a new app with the latest version of the CLI using the React preset and yarn as
+For example, this one-liner will create a new app with the latest version of the `create-solana-dapp` CLI using the
-the package manager:
+React preset and yarn as the package manager:

 ```shell
  npx --yes create-solana-dapp@latest --name app-"$(date +%s)" --preset react --package-manager yarn